2017 WTA Finals – Doubles

 Tímea Babos and Andrea Hlaváčková defeated Kiki Bertens and Johanna Larsson in the final, 4–6, 6–4, [10–5] to win the doubles tennis title at the 2017 WTA Finals.

 Ekaterina Makarova and Elena Vesnina were the defending champions, but were defeated in the semifinals by Bertens and Larsson.

+This was the final professional appearance for combined 25-time major champion Martina Hingis.
+Playing alongside Chan Yung-jan, she lost in the semifinals to Babos and Hlaváčková.